mikex5/Palladium/README.md

 * Colors are easily customized by editing the table at the top of NoteSkin.lua
 * Easily identifiable notetypes with color, animation, and a variety of materials

-*Coming eventually: holds that can be recolored instead of using the default note colors*

 -----

 ## Palladium-Focus